Ved-s/cuprous/README.md

 - [x] Placing wires and builtin test circuit
 - [x] State system, one circuit board can have multiple states
 - [x] Selection
-- [ ] Deletion of wires and circuits
+- [x] Deletion of wires and circuits
-- [ ] Probably another rewrite of internal wire data representation in editor
+- [x] Probably another rewrite of internal wire data representation in editor
 - [ ] Proper UI
+- [ ] Circuit interactables
+> special circuit interfaces that can be exposed on containinc circuit design and can receive user input
+- [ ] Proper UI
+- [ ] Circuit list
+- [ ] Place circuit boards as circuits
+- [ ] Circuit designer for circuit boards

 ![](progress_preview.png)